Tech brands jump on board for World Pride Madrid parade

 Vodafone, Spotify, PayPal, eBay and Facebook will all have their own floats at the World Pride Madrid 2017 parade scheduled for Saturday, July 1.
-For most of these companies, this will be the first time they are taking part in an event that is expected to draw up to two million people to the center of the Spanish capital.
+For most of these companies, this will be the first time that they have taken part in the event, which is expected to draw up to two million people to the center of the Spanish capital.

 Other well-known brands such as Tinder, Uber, Larios, Fox, El Corte Inglés, NH Hoteles, Iberia, AXA, Tuenti and Philips will host a range of events, from competitions to discussion panels.

-Besides operating a float, the auction site eBay has also launched limited-edition glasses especially for World Pride; part of the proceeds will go to the non-profit group It gets better, which fights school bullying.
+Besides operating a float, the auction site eBay has also launched limited-edition glasses especially for World Pride; part of the proceeds will go to the non-profit group It Gets Better, which fights school bullying.

 Uber, the car ride service whose presence in the Spanish capital has sparked plenty of controversy in recent years, is an official mobility sponsor for the event, and is offering a special service for groups of six to eight people throughout the 11 days of World Pride Madrid, which ends on Sunday.
 The initiative, which offers special rates, has sparked renewed anger by the city’s regular taxi drivers, who were on the verge of striking again.